Tech-at-DU/3d-css/README.md

 - Solar System / Space Travel: orbiting layers, parallax stars, or spinning planets.
 - City Skyline / Landscape: layered perspective with buildings, depth, and motion.

+**Requirements**:
-The only requirements are that you use CSS 3d transform properties like: rotate x, y, z, translate 3d, and perspective.
+You must use CSS 3d transform properties like: rotate x, y, z, translate 3d, and perspective.

+And CSS custom properties.

 There are a few sample files in this repository that have some ideas you can use as a starting point.